Workers' Comp

 Missouri operates under a pure comparative fault system, so you can recover compensation even if you bear partial responsibility for the crash — your damages are simply reduced by your percentage of fault.
 Side impact cases typically involve disputes over intersection right-of-way, traffic signal timing, distracted driving, and failure to yield.
 An attorney gathers traffic camera footage, police reports, witness statements, and expert reconstruction analysis to establish the other driver's negligence.

-Call 911 if anyone is injured and stay at the scene until law enforcement arrives to document the incident.
+Call 911 if anyone is injured and stay at the scene until law enforcement arrives.
 Seek medical attention even if you feel fine — many serious injuries don't appear immediately.
 Exchange contact and insurance information with the other driver without discussing fault.
-Take photographs of the accident scene, vehicle damage, and road conditions.
-Then contact Bur Oak Injury Law before speaking with any insurance adjuster about your claim.
+Photograph the accident scene, vehicle damage, and road conditions.
+Then contact Bur Oak Injury Law before speaking with any insurance adjuster.
+If the other driver was uninsured, your own UM/UIM coverage may provide compensation.

 Related practice areas